 - Develop a means of deciding on group projects

-- Each class should include time to make something that can be expanded upon at home
+- Each class should include time to make something that can be

 - Prepare for undergraduate education